 Skip to Content

-How to Get to Florence Bay and Surrounding Tracks, Magnetic Island
+How to Hike to Florence Bay on Magnetic Island

-How to Get to Florence Bay and Surrounding Tracks, Magnetic Island
+How to Hike to Florence Bay on Magnetic Island

 Wondering how to get to Florence Bay on Magnetic Island?
 If you like hiking, viewpoints, and snorkelling, then I’d highly recommend taking one of the short hiking tracks to the northeastern bays on Magnetic Island.